GCSE Grade Boundaries 2024: The New Grading System Explained

 We can see that in 2020 and 2021 the percentages achieving the lower grades noticeably decreased compared to 2018 and 2019, whilst the percentages achieving the higher grades increased.
 This is particularly noticeable in the percentage achieving grades 9-4.

-Examining previous data, we can see that this is an anomaly due to the COVID-19 pandemic and is one that does not just affect the maths results.
-Examiners have been working over the last two years to bring the results back to pre-pandemic levels.
+Examining previous data, we can see that this is an anomaly due to the COVID-19 pandemic and does not just affect the maths results.
+Over the last three years, examiners worked to bring the results back to pre-pandemic levels.

 What about other GCSE subjects?

-In general, the proportions achieving each grade in each subject does vary.
-Let’s have a look at the proportion achieving 9-4 in 2023 across a few subjects:
+In general, the proportions achieving each grade in each subject do vary.
+Let’s have a look at the proportion achieving 9-4 in 2024 across a few subjects:

 If we compare these results, Maths and English results both sit lower than many other subjects.
-As previously mentioned, all students are expected to take English and Maths, whereas other subjects are chosen due to preference.
+As previously mentioned, all students take English and Maths, whereas they chose other subjects due to preference.
 It is worth considering the situation with Science.
-In general, higher ability students are entered for separate sciences, whilst lower ability students are entered for combined science.
+In general, higher ability students sit GCSEs for separate sciences, whilst lower ability students sit combined science.
 This could explain the differences between the grades awarded in these subjects.

-Some of the subjects with the highest achievements are modern foreign languages such as Urdu, Punjabi and Polish.
+Some subjects with the highest achievements are modern foreign languages such as Urdu, Punjabi and Chinese.
 This is likely because those taking these GCSEs are native speakers of the languages in question.
-92.1% of those taking modern foreign languages in 2023 received a grade 9-4.
+92.5% of those taking modern foreign languages in 2023 received a grade 9-4.

 Grading in Wales, Northern Ireland and Scotland